Botanical Name: Hatiora gaertneri

 Its stems are made up of flat, narrow segments connected by a midrib.
 You can distinguish it from other holiday cactus because its stem segments are not scalloped or toothed, and by its starburst-shaped blooms.

 The biggest difference is its bloom time.
 You can expect an abundance of flowers in spring -- typically April or May -- that last about a month.
 Varieties are available in shades of pink and red.

 Coax blooms.
 Blooming results from 8-10 weeks of shorter, cooler days.
 Check the temperature requirements below.
 Give the cactus 14-hour nights.
 Put a paper bag or box over it if you need to block out sunlight.
 Once buds set, don't move the cactus around.
-Flower buds are likely to drop off if the plant is suddenly exposed to temperature changes.
+Flower buds are likely to drop off if the budding plant is suddenly exposed to temperature or light changes.